SLMillar/hobby-selector/en/step_1.md

 --- task ---

-Right click on the `condition` block.
-Click `Duplicate` to make a copy of it.
+Right click on the whole `condition` block in the first `if... then` block.
+Click just to the left of the activity variable, or just to the right of the value `0` to make sure you select the whole block.

+Click `Duplicate` to make a copy of the whole block.

 --- /task ---